SteveKiller/Rust-Code-Cracker/README.md

 * each pin manually [YouTube](https://www.youtube.com/watch?v=B_KyzXhP9XE).
 ## How to use
 * extract file
-* put both .exe file and numbers.txt in the same folder
+* put both rust pin spammer.exe file and numbers.txt in the same folder
 * open .exe
 * press right arrow key till you get the right one.
 * Good Luck